 Prescription Medication Errors

 Although we spend more money on healthcare than any other nation in the world, medical errors are a leading cause of death in the United States.
-These not only include things like misdiagnosis or misinterpreting test results, but also include things like prescription medication errors.
+These deadly medical mistakes not only include misdiagnosis or misinterpreting test results, but also include prescription medication errors.
 As it turns out, medication errors are one of the leading causes of injury and death among patients.
 A Drexel University study found medication errors impact more than seven million patients across the country every year, and around 30% of hospitalized patients experience a discrepancy in their prescription medication.
 These errors can cause severe illness, permanent disability, and death.

 Types of Prescription Medication Errors

-Always read the side effects of the prescription medication carefully in order to know what is and is not normal when taking them.
-Patients can ask their pharmacist about side effects when filling their prescription.
-Patients who experience side effects beyond what is acceptable or who suffer symptoms not listed can be the victims of prescription medication errors.
-If the condition worsens or new symptoms develop, there may be a prescription medication error; however, the hospital or other medical facility involved will be extremely unlikely to admit their error.
+Always read the side effects of each prescription medication carefully in order to know what is and is not normal when taking them.
+Patients can also ask their pharmacist about side effects when filling their prescriptions.
+Patients who experience side effects beyond the norm or who suffer symptoms not listed in the product packaging may be victims of prescription medication errors.
+If the condition worsens or new symptoms develop, there may be a prescription medication error; however, the hospital or other medical facility involved will be extremely unlikely to admit fault.

-Patients suspecting medication errors should not discontinue their medication treatment without the approval of a doctor.
+Patients suspecting medication errors should not discontinue treatment without the approval of a doctor.
 Anyone who suspects an error should seek a second opinion immediately, preferably with a doctor not associated with the hospital or healthcare system that prescribed the subject medication.
 This will allow a patient to receive unbiased medical advice, as well as give them the opportunity to consult with a neutral medical professional about their situation.

 Prescription errors in children and adults can have devastating consequences.
 Medication errors can come with life altering side effects that impact the quality of life for a patient as well as their loved ones.
 The duty to provide quality, proper care to patients should not end just because a patient is discharged.
 Patients trust their physician has a quality treatment plan, and when they don’t, patients are unnecessarily harmed.
-If you or someone you know has suffered an injury or death as the result of a prescription medication error, contact the prescription medication error lawyers at Lopez McHugh LLP immediately to discuss your options at no charge.
+If you or someone you know has suffered an injury or wrongfully died as the result of a prescription medication error, contact the Philadelphia medical malpractice lawyers at Lopez McHugh LLP to discuss your options at no charge.